kurtern84/MMM-GmailNotifier/README.md

 # MMM-GmailNotifier
 MMM-GmailNotifier is a MagicMirror module that displays the user's Gmail profile picture and name, and checks for unread emails in the inbox.
-The profile picture is automatically shown if there are any unread emails.
 ```
 Features
    - Displays the profile name and profile picture from the Gmail account.